NY Health Access About Us | Contact Us Empire Justice Center Legal Aid Society NYLAG WNYLC

 Medicaid Home Care Decisions (courtesy of Selfhelp Community Services)

-Digests of Fair Hearing (FH) Decisions (9/28/09) - on procedural issues in fair hearings, such as tolling of statutes of limitations, notice requirements, and some substantive issuesetc. (courtesy of Gene Doyle, P.O.O.R.)
+Digests of Fair Hearing (FH) Decisions on Tolling statutes of limitations, notice requirements, and some substantive issuesetc.
+(See other articles on Website on Fair Hearings in NYS maintained by Gene Doyle, POOR)

 1. Emergency Medicaid - Emergency Medicaid covers treatment for emergency medical conditions for undocumented immigrants and non-citizen, non-immigrants, as long as they satisfy all other eligibility requirements for Medicaid.
 Residency becomes an issue for those here on temporary visas.
 Emergency Medicaid does provide retroactive coverage.